 The Opportunity Grant helps low-income adults reach the educational tipping point and beyond in high-wage, high-demand careers.
-This grant can be applied to tuition, fees, and up to \$1,000 per year for books and supplies.
-To qualify for this grant, students must demonstrate financial need based on their FAFSA and submit a separate Opportunity Grant application.
-Funds are limited in this program, and eligible students are awarded on a first-come, first-served basis.
-For eligibility requirements and a link to the application, visit digipen.edu/financial-aid.
+This grant can be applied to tuition, fees, and allows a reimbursement of up to \$1,000 per year for books and supplies.
+To qualify for this one-time grant, students must demonstrate financial need based on their FAFSA and submit a separate Opportunity Grant application.
+Funds are limited and eligible students are awarded on a first-come, first-served basis.

-STATE GRANT ASSISTANCE FROM OTHER STATES
+ASSISTANCE FROM OTHER STATES